danh91/kroom/README.md

 # kroom

-Kroom (aka K-Room) is a library embed-first automation tool
+Kroom (aka K-Room) is a library embed-first automation tool.